Nadia27/Wiki-API/README.md

   **PUT - PATCH - UPDATE**  <br/>

-  Difference between PUT and patch  <br/>
+  Difference between PUT and PATCH  <br/>

   **PUT** - updating by sending an entirely new entry to replace the previous one.